 The museum offers an opportunity to learn about Khmer Rouge history through exhibitions.

 The regime also keeps extremely horrible prison records, including photos.
 Many of these images are on display, showing the faces of the victims of the brutal genocide.

 Many visitors choose to visit the Tuol Sleng Genocide Museum (S-21) and Choeung Ek in one trip, either on organized guided tours or independently.

 I recommend visiting S21 first, as prisoners were taken from S-21 for execution in the open fields, 12km away.
-To avoid to heat and crowd at Choeung Ek, you can do the opposite.
+To avoid heat and crowd at Choeung Ek, you can do the opposite.

 Regardless of order, visiting both landmarks on the same day offers a deep but distressing understanding of the prisoners’ experience and journey.

 Choeung Ek is a huge graveyard.
 It’s so large that people had to build a several dozen meters high tower that could only store a few thousand skulls and bones.
 The rest forever rest underground.